 Germany is a modern and prosperous country.
 In fact, it has one of the highest GDP per capita of all the European countries.
 Despite that fact, German people tend to prefer money as a payment option instead of debit or credit cards.

-It’s slowly starting to become the norm to pay with credit cards (great for those who enjoy travel hacking), but it is still not easy to do so everywhere, especially outside of the big cities.
+It’s slowly starting to become the norm to pay with credit cards (great for those who enjoy earning points with travel hacking), but it is still not easy to do so everywhere, especially outside of the big cities.
 Be sure to always travel with a certain amount of cash with you, just in case.

 2. You’ll often get only one bill

 To go faster, waiters at restaurants will often put the bill together.
 This means that you can end up with a single huge bill to pay and maybe, as I said, in cash.
 This requires a bit of logistics at first, to be sure that everyone pays their part of the bill.

 3. The German double-beds